-Furthermore the National Focal Point participated in all programme level events (e.g. meetings of Cooperation Committee, Selection Committee and international and other conferences).
-Please find the detailed descriptions in the relevant chapters.
+Furthermore the National Focal Point participated in all programme level events (e.g. meetings of Cooperation Committee and Selection Committee and international and other conferences).
+Please find the detailed description in the relevant chapters.

 Cooperation with the Royal Norwegian Embassy